15-14-wdi-sf/Notes/README.md

 		get '/about' to: 'site#about'

 		# just to be RESTful
-		get '/todos', to: 'todos#index'
+		get '/tasks', to: 'tasks#index'
-		get '/todos/new', to: 'todos#new'
+		get '/tasks/new', to: 'tasks#new'
 		# rake routes to check this route out
-		get '/todos/:id', to: 'todos#show'
+		get '/tasks/:id', to: 'tasks#show'
-		post "/todos", to: "todos#create"
+		post "/tasks", to: "tasks#create"
 	end

-Our `/todos/:id` path is below our `/todos/new` path.
-If we had `todos/new` below the show route then the pattern matching will cause an error where all requests for `/todos/new` get sent to the show.
+Our `/tasks/:id` path is below our `/tasks/new` path.
+If we had `tasks/new` below the show route then the pattern matching will cause an error where all requests for `/tasks/new` get sent to the show.

 A controller method

-`app/controllers/todos_controller.rb`
+`app/controllers/tasks_controller.rb`

-	class TodosController < ApplicationController
+	class TasksController < ApplicationController

 		...
 			def show
 				id = params[:id]
-				@todo = Todo.find(id)
+				@task = Task.find(id)
 				render :show
 			end